AchrafKassioui/Learning-SpriteKit/README.md

 The renderer will crash, because the accumulated size of the effect node, 10150x150 points, exceeds the Metal texture size that any Apple GPU can handle, which is 16384x16384.
 The size of the effect node is in points.
 When converted into pixels, each points is represented by 2 or 3 pixels on Retina displays, which puts the effect layer above 20 or 30k pixels across.

 Even if you control the placement of your nodes, large accumulated sizes can quickly happen, for example with a particle emitter.
-Particles subject to a physics field node can be projected very far away, exceeding the extent of the texture that Core Image, and therefore the GPU, can process.
+Particles subject to a physics field node can be projected very far away, exceeding the extent of the texture that the GPU can process.

 *14 May 2024*